abdisamadjoe/Password-Checker/README.md

 1. **Run the Script**: Input your password when prompted.
 2. **View Feedback**: The script will return whether your password is weak, moderate, or strong based on the criteria.

-## Future Enhancements
-- Add support for password suggestions to improve weak passwords.
-- Implement a graphical user interface (GUI) for easier use.

 ---

-This markdown file provides an overview of the project, including its description, usage instructions, and images to help visualize the process.
+This markdown provides an overview of the project and includes visual aids to enhance understanding.